wongd-hub/obsidian-vault/computer-science/Linked Lists.md

             return 1;
         }

+        // CREATING THE NODE
         // Insert number data, initialise pointer
         n->number = number;
         n->next = NULL;

+        // APPENDING THE NODE TO THE LAST MEMBER OF THE LIST
         // If list is empty at this point if (list == NULL) {